 Bring your own food.
 Beachside food stands and restaurants are notorious for their high prices.
+This could easily add onto credit card debt.
 If you pack a picnic lunch, it’ll be healthier and significantly cheaper.
 If you are on vacation and away from home, you can still stop at a local grocery store on the way to the beach and pick up bread and cold cuts for sandwiches.
 Just be sure to clean up after and dispose properly of any garbage.

 Use what you’ve got.
 Don’t buy new blankets and towels for laying on the beach.
 This is a great opportunity to use old sheets and towels that are a bit worn or have holes.
 If they get too gross after use at the beach, you can toss them.

 Hydrate with water.
 A couple of gallons of water will be valuable on any beach trip.
 In addition to keeping you hydrated and refreshed, it’s useful to rinse your hands after eating and to rinse the sand off of your feet before getting into the car.
 You can purchase it at the beach, but the markup will be significant.